 Intermediate studio course with emphasis on developing skills and technical knowledge in mold making processes.
 Topics covered include plaster molds for ceramic slip casting, block molds, two part and complex molds.
 Lecture and research topics encompass mold making and casting in art and industry, historical uses of mold making and contemporary materials/processes.
-Recommended preparation: ART 117 and/or ART 191.
-ART 191 and/or ART 121 Ceramics.
+Recommended preparation: ART 191 and/or ART 121.